 Many families were left with partially used boxes of borax and wondering what to do with it.
-Also, the green cleaning movement started picking up momentum; the use of borax as a laundry additive as well as a mainstay for homemade cleaning products started to catch on again.
+Also, the green cleaning movement started picking up momentum; the use of borax as a laundry detergent booster as well as a mainstay for homemade cleaning products started to catch on again.

 What Is Borax Most Commonly Used For?

 Borax seems to be a cleaning “catch-all,” right up there with the non-contested “green” cleaners such as vinegar, lemon, and baking soda.
-But it is also very good at buffering pH levels and preventing or slowing bacterial or fungal growth, among many other uses.
+It is also very good at buffering pH levels and preventing or slowing bacterial or fungal growth, among many other things.

-Some of the most common household uses for borax:
+Some of the most common household uses for borax include: